 Indo-European languages are spoken in much of Europe and Northern India, on the Iranian Plateau, in parts of Central Asia, and in many others parts of the world, including North and South America, the Caribbean, Africa, Oceania, and Asia.
 With around half the world's population speaking an Indo-European language or two, this family is the largest and most widespread of all language families.

-Celtic (Breton, Cornish, Irish, Manx, Old Irish, Old Welsh, Scottish Gaelic, Welsh)
+Celtic (Breton, Cornish, Irish, Manx, Old Irish, Old Welsh, Proto-Celtic, Scottish Gaelic, Welsh)

-Germanic (Afrikaans, Danish, Dutch, English, Faroese, Frisian, Common West Germanic, German, Gothic, Icelandic, Low Saxon, Luxembourgish, Norwegian, Old English, Old High German, Old Middle German, Proto-Germanic, Scots, Swedish, Yiddish)
+Germanic (Afrikaans, Danish, Dutch, English, Faroese, Frisian (North, West, East and Saterland), German, Gothic, Icelandic, Low German, Luxembourgish, Middle English, Middle High German, North Low Saxon, Norwegian, Old English, Old High German, Old Middle German, Old Norse, Old East Norse, Old Saxon, Old Swedish, Proto-Germanic, Scots, Swedish, Swiss German, Värmlandic, Yiddish)

 Note: all links on this site to Amazon.com, Amazon.co.uk and Amazon.fr are affiliate links.
 This means I earn a commission if you click on any of them and buy something.
 So by clicking on these links you can help to support this site.